mtalha924/Skin-Cancer-Detection-System-/README.md

-# Skin Cancer Classification Using VGG16
+# Skin Cancer Detection Using VGG16

 This project focuses on classifying skin cancer images as either **Benign** or **Malignant** using a deep learning model based on the **VGG16** architecture.
 Below is the project roadmap outlining the key steps and processes involved.